Tips, Stats, and Fun Facts on Recycling and Living Greener

 • Use certified organic practices

-• Adopt low-impact practices
+• Adopt low-impact agricultural methods

-• Have on-site composting
+• Implement on-site composting

-• Interact positively with the natural environment
+• Positively interact with the natural environment

-• Interact and educate customers about sustainable farming
+• Educate customers about sustainable farming